 Health Benefits for Nannies and Other Household Employees

 Looking for ways to offer health care benefits to your nanny or other household employees?
-Here are some affordable, tax-friendly options to consider.
+Here are some options to consider that are also affordable and tax-friendly.
 Offering health benefits is a great way to attract the best talent to your position and retain your top employees.

 GTM Payroll Services can administer a plan for you and tie it into your payroll service to make health care coverage easy for you and your employee.
 Call (800) 929-9213 with any questions or to get started.